unskript/Awesome-CloudOps-Automation/.github/Anatomy-of-Runbook.md

 ## unSkript Runbook

 unSkript Runbooks is a collection of atomic Routines called unSkript Actions.
 Think of it like a building blocks (like Legos) with which you can construct any model you wish.
-These Actions are nothing but modular python functions that accomplish a well defined task.
+These Actions are nothing but modular Python functions that accomplish a well defined task.
 Using these Actions you can construct a unSkript Runbook to accomplish a given task.
 In that sense unSkript Runbooks is a collection of such Actions and/or Information Text that accomplish a pre-defined task.

 <image src="https://github.com/unskript/Awesome-CloudOps-Automation/blob/master/.github/images/anatomy.png">
 <br>